Deep learning-based person re-identification methods: A survey and outlook of recent works

 \textbf{(2) High-performance semi-supervised and unsupervised person Re-ID.} Because it was expensive to annotate person images across multiple cameras, some researchers \citep{Yu2019UnsupervisedPerson,Lin2020UnsupervisedPerson,Wang2020UnsupervisedPerson,Yang2019PatchBased,Xin2019SemiSupervised,Qi2020ProgressiveCross} focused on semi-supervised and unsupervised methods for person Re-ID.
 These methods aimed to learn discriminative features from unlabeled or minimally labeled images of people.
 Compared to supervised learning, semi-supervised and unsupervised methods alleviated the need for expensive data annotation and showed great potential to facilitate person Re-ID to practical applications.
-Yu et al. \citep{Yu2019UnsupervisedPerson} proposed the soft multilabel-guided hard negative mining to learn discriminative embedding features by exploring the similarity consistency of the visual features and the soft multilabel of unlabeled target pairs.
-Wang et al. \citep{Wang2020UnsupervisedPerson} started by assigning each person image with a single-class label, then evolve to multilabel classification by leveraging the updated person Re-ID model for label prediction.
-Although lacking realistic label learning discriminative features, the performance of person Re-ID methods in semi-supervised and unsupervised scenarios were still inferior to that of supervised methods, they still maintained significant research value and significance in improving the generalization ability of the model \citep{Luo2019SurveyDeep}.
+Some semi-supervised person Re-ID methods \citep{Tang2019Unsupervised,Wu2020Tracklet} made use of image clustering or tracklet clustering in the target domain to adapt the model to the new domain.
+Some unsupervised person Re-ID methods \citep{Yu2019UnsupervisedPerson,Lin2020UnsupervisedPerson,Wang2020UnsupervisedPerson} used soft labels or multi-labels to learn discriminative embedding features.
+Although lacking realistic label learning discriminative features, the performance of person Re-ID methods in semi-supervised and unsupervised scenarios was still inferior to that of supervised methods, they still maintained significant research value and significance in improving the generalization ability of the model \citep{Luo2019SurveyDeep}.
 In future research, better clustering or label assignment strategies should be considered to improve the performance of person Re-ID.